Tensor diagrams and Chebyshev polynomials: Preliminaries on the -invariant space

-\begin{de} A {\em tensor diagram $D$} is a finite bipartite graph with a fixed proper coloring of its vertices consisting of two colors, black and white, and with a fixed partition of its vertices into boundary and internal vertices.
-Each internal vertex of $D$ is trivalent and comes with a fixed cyclic order of the edges incident to it.
-The edges of $D$ might intersect transversally.
-If the boundary of $D$ consists of $a$ with vertices and $b$ black ones, then $D$ has type $(a,b)$. \end{de} Tensor diagrams, considered in this context, are build starting from the three building blocks associated to the tensors $\mathrm{vol}$, $\mathrm{vol}^\ast$ and $id$.
-More precisely, one represent the arguments of these tensors by arrows, so that sinks correspond to vectors and sources to covectors see Figure \ref{tensor1}.
+Every element in $R_{a,b}(V)$ can be obtained from $\mathrm{vol},$ $\mathrm{vol}^\ast$ and $id$ by the operations of tensor product and contraction and taking linear combinations with scalar coefficients, see \cite{Kuperberg, FP}.

-To ensure that the tensor is well defined one also specifies a cyclic ordering of the corresponding three arguments.
+To obtain a diagrammatic representation of these invariant tensors, one associates to $\mathrm{vol},$ $\mathrm{vol}^\ast$ and $id$ certain bicolored planar graphs as represented in Figure ~\ref{tensor1}.
+Each such graph is embedded inside a disc (not drawn) passing through the univalent vertices.
+The latter represent the arguments of the corresponding tensor.
+To distinguish the type of arguments, we indicate vector arguments by $\bullet,$ and covectors arguments by $\circ.$ The trivalent vertices are colored with the opposite color so that the result is indeed a bicolored graph.
+To ensure that these diagrams represent well defined tensors, one also specifies the clockwise ordering of the three edges meeting at the internal trivalent vertex.

-To obtain bigger tensors one then combines two such blocks by plugging arrowheads into arrow tails.
-This operation represents the contraction of the corresponding tensors.
+For multilinear invariants, the operation of tensor product is represented by juxtaposing the corresponding tensor diagrams (thus ensuring that the result is again multilinear).
+Contraction of two tensors with respect to a pair of arguments of opposite valence is represented by connecting two adjacent boundary points with opposite color by an arc (and removing the boundary points of the joint edges).
+Contraction with the tensor diagram representing the identity tensor does not change the tensor one produces.
+Hence tensor diagrams don't depend on the number or locations of the pieces corresponding to the identity tensor.

-In the sequel, arrow sinks are replaced by black colored vertices, and arrow sources by white colored vertices.
-Moreover, tensor diagrams are drawn inside oriented discs, in such a way that the cyclic ordering of the edges incident to each interior vertex matches the clockwise orientation of the disk and such that the endpoints of the tensor diagram lie on the boundary.
+Iterating these operations, bigger tensor diagrams representing multilinear tensors can be obtained.
+To preserve well definiteness one imposes that the cyclic ordering of the edges incident to each interior vertex matches the clockwise orientation of the disc.

-Given an invariant $[D]\in R_{a,b}(V)$ one can substitute the same vector, or covector, into different arguments of $[D]$.
-This operation, called {\em restitution}, can be represented on tensor diagrams by boundary vertices having several incident edges.
-The inverse operation is called {\em polarization}.
+\begin{de} A {\em tensor diagram $D$} is a finite bipartite planar graph drawn in a disc with a fixed proper coloring of its vertices into two colors, black and white, and with a fixed partition of its vertex set into boundary and internal vertices of $D,$ satisfying the following conditions: \begin{itemize} \item Each internal vertex is trivalent; \item for each internal vertex, a cyclic order on the edges incident to it is fixed. \end{itemize} \end{de} Unless specified otherwise, tensor diagrams will always be considered up to isotopy fixing the boundary of the disc.